metaplex-foundation/developer-hub/src/pages/candy-machine/guides/airdrop-mint-to-another-wallet.md

 {% /totem %}

 ### Mint with Guards
-For Candy Machines with guards, use `mintV2`.
+For Candy Machines with guards `mintV2` can be used.
 In this case, you'll need to first create the Token Account and Associated Token Account for the recipient using `createMintWithAssociatedToken`.
 This allows the recipient to receive the NFT without having to sign the transaction.

 ```js
 const candyMachineAccount = await fetchCandyMachine(umi, publicKey("CM Address"));